Shrammer1/gosnmpd/README.md

 # gosnmpd

-GoSNMPServer is an SNMP server library fully written in Go.
+gosnmpd is an SNMP server library fully written in Go.
 It provides Server Get, GetNext, GetBulk, Walk, BulkWalk, Set and Traps.
 It supports IPv4 and IPv6, using __SNMPv2c__ or __SNMPv3__.
 Builds are tested against linux/amd64 and linux/386.

 ## TL;DR